 All the circled areas are where you can have a break from skiing to have something to eat or drink.
 The three circled in red are the ones we visited the most.
 They tend to get very busy during lunchtime but can be a great atmosphere for apres ski.

 I find the higher you go in a ski resort, the higher the prices.

-Cafes on the mountain served sausage, chips, soups etc. Sadly, nothing suitable for a vegans other than chips.
+Cafes on the mountain served sausage, chips, soups etc. Sadly, nothing is suitable for vegans other than chips.

-So we packed a vegan cheese and tomato sandwiches with us everyday with a pack of crisps, a piece of fruit and a flapjack bar we bought from Aldo.
+So we packed vegan cheese and tomato sandwiches with us every day with a pack of crisps, a piece of fruit and a flapjack bar we bought from Aldo.

 The key is to have lots of snacks up on the mountain as I was hungry all the time!
 That probably holds some truth with being vegan in general.

 Unfortunately, they are missing a trick at the airport.

 They only have three places that sell food, none of them supplying anything of substance, with lots of meat and cheese-filled sandwiches and wraps.
 Luckily I had packed a banana, flapjack and crisps but I wished I had packed something more.
 (Snacks! 😉 )